-Learn How Filial Responsibility is Defined
+How Filial Responsibility is Defined

-Find out What the Law Says About Your Parents' Medical Bills
+Find Out What the Law Says About Your Parents' Medical Bills

-What happens when a person who is in need of long-term healthcare is unable to pay for it?
-Many states have laws that can make adult children financially responsible for their parents' necessities of life when the parents do not have the means to pay for such necessities on their own.
+Filial responsibility is defined as a duty owed by an adult child for his parents' necessities of life.
+So what happens when a parent in need of long-term health care is unable to pay for it?
+Many states have laws that can require adult children to be financially responsible for their parents' necessities of life when the parents don't have the means to pay for them on their own.

 Pennsylvania Case May Point to a Trend

-Although filial responsibility laws have rarely been enforced in the past, a case in Pennsylvania may indicate a new trend.
+Although filial responsibility laws have rarely been enforced in the past, a case in Pennsylvania may indicate a trend.
 In Health Care & Retirement Corporation of America v.
 Pittas (Pa.
 Super.
 Ct., No. 536 EDA 2011, May 7, 2012), the Pennsylvania Superior Court upheld a lower court's decision making an adult son liable for $93,000, a debt resulting from six months' skilled nursing care and treatment received by his mother at a Pennsylvania facility.

-The court concluded that the state did not have a duty to consider the woman's other possible sources of payment, including a husband and two other adult children or the fact that an application for Medicaid assistance was pending.
+The court concluded that the state didn't have a duty to consider the woman's other possible sources of payment, including a husband and two other adult children or the fact that an application for Medicaid assistance was pending.
 Instead, the court found that the facility had adequately met its burden of proof that this particular son had the means to pay the $93,000 bill, and the trial court was correct in holding the son responsible for paying it.

 The Importance of Long-Term Care Planning